-You will need to add the "data-cfasync='false'" attribute to the second script tag, as shown below:
+You will need to add the "data-cfasync='false'" attribute to our tags, as shown below:

 - Q: How does GumGum pay publishers?

 - A: GumGum's payment terms are net 60 days.
 Once your account balance has reached $50, a payment will automatically be sent during our next payment cycle.
 For example, if your account reaches $50 in June, you will receive payment by the end of August.
-All payments are sent through Paypal or check.
+All payments are sent via check, PayPal or ACH.